Does Transliteration Help Multilingual Language Modeling?: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we found that transliterating closely related languages to a common script improves MLLM performance and leads to learning better CLRS.
-We established this by conducting rigorous statistical analysis to quantify the significance and effect size of transliteration on MLLMs.
-We found that transliteration especially improved the performance of comparatively low-resource languages and did not hurt the performance of high-resource languages.
-This findings are in agreement with contemporary literature \citep{dhamecha-etal-2021-role,muller-etal-2021-unseen}.
-For the purpose of reproducibility, all our codes and models are available at Github and Hugging Face Hub.
-Our results indicate that in other scenarios where closely related languages from a language family use different scripts, transliteration can be used to improve MLLM performance.
-For example, the Dravidian, Slavic, and Turkic languages present similar scenarios.
-We would also like to implore our peers to include more hypothesis tests in their studies against a strong baseline.
-Non-parametric tests like MWU are easy to use and have a high level of interpretability.
-One limitation of our study is the relatively small models and the small number of languages.
-In future, we would like to extend our study to larger models and more languages.
-Also, character-based models hold more potential to exploit the lexical overlap enabled by transliteration.
-Efficient Transformer models that can efficiently handle long sequences which can be used to train these character-level models.
+In this paper, we show that transliterating closely related languages to a common script improves multilingual language model performance and leads to better cross-lingual representations.
+We conducted rigorous statistical analysis to quantify the significance and effect size of transliteration on downstream task performance.
+We found that transliteration especially improves performance on comparatively low-resource languages and did not hurt the performance on high-resource languages.
+This findings are in agreement with \citep{dhamecha-etal-2021-role,muller-etal-2021-unseen}.
+Our results indicate that in other scenarios where closely related languages use different scripts, transliteration can be used to improve the performance of language models.
+For example, Slavic and Turkic languages present similar scenarios.
+We would like to extend our study to models at different scales and more languages in the future.
+Also, another interesting future direction would be to just use the transliteration for pretraining signal but give the model the ability to deal with the original scripts.